-Integrated Diabetes Services features a multi-disciplinary team of Certified Diabetes Educators (CDEs) with a true passion and talent for diabetes care.
-All Integrated Diabetes Services clinicians live with diabetes personally.
+Integrated Diabetes Services features a multi-disciplinary team of Certified Diabetes Educators (CDCES) with a true passion and talent for diabetes care and diabetes education.
+All of our diabetes clinicians live with diabetes personally.
 Our office staff is dedicated to serving our patients with sensitivity to their needs and concern for their satisfaction.

-Gary has authored six books: You Can Control Diabetes (1997), Think Like A Pancreas (2004), The Ultimate Guide to Accurate Carb Counting (2007), Get Control of Your Blood Sugar (2009), Think Like A Pancreas, 2nd edition (2011), and Until There’s A Cure (2012) as well as dozens of published articles for consumer and trade magazines and diabetes websites.
+He’s also written dozens of published articles related to diabetes education for consumer and trade magazines and diabetes websites.
 He speaks at local, national and international conferences on a multitude of topics in diabetes care.
-Gary is certified to train on all models of insulin pump and continuous glucose monitoring systems.
+Gary is certified to train on all models of insulin pumps, continuous glucose monitors and hybrid closed loop systems, and has personally used every system that is currently on the market.

-A devoted husband and father of four, Gary enjoys exercising (especially basketball, bicycling, running and kickboxing) and cheering on his local Philadelphia sports teams.
+A devoted husband and father of four, Gary enjoys exercising (especially basketball, bicycling, running, and weight lifting) and cheering on his local Philadelphia sports teams.

 Jennifer has also lived with type 1 diabetes since she was a child, so she has first-hand knowledge of the day-to-day events that affect diabetes management.
 She attended a diabetes-specific sports training camp in 2008 where she discovered her passion for achieving fitness goals while living healthfully with diabetes.
 In 2009 she successfully completed her first triathlon.
 This brought a deeper understanding of athletic training requirements and the importance of nutrition to realize athletic goals.